 In 2010, the Australian Government released the National Male Health Policy to address the special health needs of Australian males.
 As part of that policy, Ten to Men: The Australian Longitudinal Study on Male Health was started with funding provided by the Australian Government Department of Health.
 The study’s aim is to generate findings to inform government policy and program development in male health.

 In 2013–14 (Wave 1 of the study) Ten to Men collected health and lifestyle information from over 15,000 men and boys across the country via surveys and interviews.
 Study participants were randomly chosen to ensure a broad range of backgrounds and life experiences, and representation across all Australian states and territories.
 Wave 2 data were collected in 2015–16.

-The next data collection, Wave 3, is scheduled for 2020.
+The next data collection, Wave 3, is currently underway.

 In Wave 3 the survey topics include a broad range of areas relating to male health.
 Some of the questions being asked in Wave 3 will be the same as those asked in previous surveys for longitudinal consistency, and some topics are new.
 The topics covered in the Wave 3 survey include: